 THE INTRICACY OF BUY-IN

 Behaviors are merely the expression – the representation – of our beliefs.
-Think of it this way: behaviors express our beliefs much like the functionality of a software program is a result of the coding in the programming.
-To change the output of a software program, you don’t start by changing the functionality; you first change the coding which automatically changes the functionality.
+Think of it this way: behaviors express our beliefs much like the output of a software program is a result of the coding in the programming.
+To change the output, you don’t start by changing the functionality; you first change the coding which automatically changes the functionality.

-It’s the same with any human change: failure ensues when we focus on changing the output of the program (in this case, behaviors) rather than focusing first on adapting the source.
-Like a dummy terminal, our behaviors only do what its programming allows them to do.
+Like a dummy terminal, our behaviors only represent our programming.
 Trying to explain why a different output, or behavior, is necessary is useless, even when our information is ‘rational’ or ‘right’.

 Here’s what happens.
-When influencers believe that if they share, advise, gather, or promote the right information in the right way, using the right words and offering good rational reasons why change is necessary, Others will comply.
-But our patients
+Influencers wrongly believe that if they share, advise, gather, or promote the right information in the right way, using the right words and offering good rational reasons why change is necessary, Others will comply.
+But our patients and clients

-Our patients cannot even consider, understand, or recognize the validity of, our information appropriately.
-Everyone actually listens through biased filters that only allow us to hear what our brain determines it wants to hear to maintain our status quo; our brains filter in/out at will, leaving out concepts, words, meaning, and adding in concepts, words, meaning.
 We all do this unconsciously, leaving us to assume that what we hear is what’s been said.
 (Note: I just wrote a book about this – What?
 Did you really say what I think I heard? – and was quite surprised to learn how effectively our listening controls our status quo.)
-So my brain might tell me you said ABX when you actually meant ABC, and I believe my brain is accurate (and it didn’t tell me what it left out) and you’re the one who remembered it wrong.
-We’re offering data that can’t even be heard or absorbed appropriately.
+So my brain might tell me you said ABX when you actually meant ABC, and I believe my brain is accurate (and it didn’t tell me what it left out) Any information we hear or read that goes against our historic programming actually that can’t even be heard or absorbed appropriately.

 So how can we effect compliance if offering information or diets or exercise programs, for example, isn’t effective?